webdiscus/html-bundler-webpack-plugin/README.md

 [![codecov](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin/branch/master/graph/badge.svg?token=Q6YMEN536M)](https://codecov.io/gh/webdiscus/html-bundler-webpack-plugin)
 [![node](https://img.shields.io/npm/dm/html-bundler-webpack-plugin)](https://www.npmjs.com/package/html-bundler-webpack-plugin)

-## HTML template as entrypoint
+## HTML template as entry point

-The plugin allows you to use any template as entrypoint.
+The plugin allows to specify template files as entry points in the `entry` option.
-You can use templates such as HTML, phtm, EJS, Eta, Handlebars, Nunjucks and others without additional loaders and plugins.
+You can use templates such as HTML, PHTML, EJS, Eta, Handlebars, Nunjucks and others without additional loaders and plugins.

-In template can be referenced any source assets such as JS, SCSS, images and others, similar to how it works in Vite.\
+In a template can be referenced any source assets such as JS, TS, CSS, SCSS, images and others, similar to how it works in Vite.\
 For example:
 - `<link href="../images/favicon.svg" type="image/svg" rel=icon />`
 - `<link href="./style.scss" rel="stylesheet">`